Rebecca Moore (scientist)

-Rebecca Moore is an American software engineer, director of Google Earth, and director and founder of the Google Earth Outreach and Google Earth Engine computer mapping projects.
+Rebecca Moore (born 1955) is an American software engineer, director of Google Earth, and director and founder of the Google Earth Outreach and Google Earth Engine computer mapping projects.

 Early life and career

 Moore grew up in Roslyn, New York, with one sister and two brothers.
 Her father, Earle K. Moore, was a communications and civil rights lawyer in Manhattan, who won a landmark case establishing that broadcast stations must serve the interests of their viewers.
 Her brother, Frank C. Moore, was an artist and activist, including being an originator of the Red Ribbon project for AIDS solidarity.
 (Rebecca Moore completed his work setting up the Gesso Foundation for artists after his death.)
 She attended Roslyn High School, graduated Brown University with a bachelor's degree with honors in Artificial Intelligence in 1977, then worked as a software engineer for companies including Hewlett-Packard and General Instrument.

 When her father died in 2001, then her brother Frank in early 2002, Moore felt a duty to accomplish something in her life, as they had.
 She returned to academia to study bioinformatics, to treat disease with the help of computer analysis, earning a master's degree in cognitive psychology from Stanford University, but left after three years before completing her PhD in computer science.

 Moore was then living in Los Gatos, California, in the foothills of the Santa Cruz Mountains, a rural area that was poorly served by government agencies; an ambulance took 2 hours to reach a neighbor's house, partly because they were using a hand-drawn map from 1983.
 So Moore founded a civic association, the Mountain Resource Group, and began work on digital maps of the area.
 They were used by first responders, civil agencies, and her neighbors.
 She used consumer software, then professional geographic information systems software, before settling on Keyhole, Inc's Earth Viewer.